AWooldrige/woolie.co.uk/content/article/convert-ac-from-single-hose-to-dual-hose.markdown

 The conversion was performed in minutes, using items easily purchased at a hardware shop or found around the house:

  1. A tumble drier hose.
+This wasn't the same diameter as my exhaust hose, but it didn't restrict the air flow.
  2. Discarded polystyrene packaging foam and cardboard.
+This is completely unsuitable for high temperatures, so is only for a prototype,
  3. Spare foam strips that came along with the air conditioner to provide a better seal between the polystyrene and the unit.
  3. Plenty of duck tape.